-The Coachella Valley's employment is made up of 25.6% leisure and hospitality, 16.3% in education and health services and 15.8% in retail.
-Employment grew 3.26% in 2023, slower than in 2021 and 2022 indicating that the workforce is reaching full recovery from the pandemic and the decline in 2020.
-Unemployment rate in Riverside County rose to 14.7 % July 2020, in 2023 the unemployment rate recovered and as of October 2023 was 5.2%.
+The Coachella Valley's employment is made up of 27.3% in retail, 25.3% leisure and hospitality, and 16% in education and health services.
+Unemployment rate in Riverside County rose to 14.7% July 2020, in 2024 the unemployment rate recovered and as of October 2024 was 5.6%.

 The District's revenue is closely associated with the local real estate market which continues to show positive growth from higher house prices and growing construction.
 Forecasts show the real estate revenues are continuing to grow in the short term.
 The District receives its revenue from property taxes, redevelopment agency tax increment, and a Benefit Assessment.
-In FY 2021-2022 property tax receipts increased 5 % over the previous year and 12 % in FY2022-2023.
-In FY2023-2024 property tax receipts are forecast to rise by 5.0 %.
+In FY 2022-2023 property tax receipts increased 12 % over the previous year and 12.4 % in FY2023-2024.
+In FY2024-2025 property tax receipts are forecast to rise by 7.0 %.

-For FY 2022-2023 the property tax increment was 15.5% higher than the prior year, because of changes to State residual amount calculations following the Chula Vista v Sandoval decision.
-Moving forward, the District will receive a higher Tax Increment because of this decision.
-The Benefit Assessment rate was \$14.29 per single family equivalent (SFE), giving a total receipt of \$2.3 million in FY 2022-2023, an increase of 1% over prior year.
+The Benefit Assessment rate was \$14.29 per single family equivalent (SFE), giving a total receipt of \$2.4 million in FY 2023-2024, the same total as prior year.